Victor-Okpukpan/zk-auction/README.md

 ### Participating in Auctions

 - **Bid Commit Phase:**
-  During the commit phase, bidders submit their bids along with a zk-SNARK proof and the necessary deposit.
+  During the commit phase, bidders submit their bids with the necessary deposit after generating a zk-SNARK proof, and verifying it off-chain and on-chain.
 All bids remain hidden from others during this phase.

 - **Bid Reveal Phase:**
   Once the commit phase ends, bidders must reveal their bids.